gcky/etl-project-website/user-docs.md

 You can specify a separator that will be inserted between the values-to-combine; the separator can be one or more non-whitespace characters.
 The name for the new column generated **must** be provided, this name must be unique.
 Click *Combine Columns* after you've finished all configurations.

 Willow will convert all values to strings and combine them by concatenating the values one-by-one, starting from the first column.
-The resulting column will be of type Object.
+The resulting column will be of type string.
 For example, having selected the columns Year, Month, Day in this order, separator set as '-', new column name set as 'Date' and having selected the column Year on the data table...

 <table>
 <tbody><tr class="headerRow"><td>Year</td>